benhmoore/CodeAlly/CONTRIBUTING.md

     git push origin main --tags
     ```

-3. The GitHub Actions workflow will automatically build and publish the new version to PyPI.
+3. The GitHub Actions workflow will automatically detect the new tag, build the package, and publish it to PyPI.

+Note: The version is stored in a single location (`code_ally/_version.py`) and imported where needed.
+This simplifies version management and reduces the chance of version inconsistencies.

 ## Adding New Tools